Newcastle, New South Wales: Festivals

-The Mattara festival, founded in 1961, is the official festival of Newcastle with a more traditional "country fair" type program that combines a parade, rides, sporting events, band competitions and portrait and landscape painting exhibitions.
+The Mattara festival, founded in 1961, is the official festival of Newcastle, with a more traditional "country fair" type program that combines a parade, rides, sporting events, band competitions and portrait and landscape painting exhibitions.
 Mattara means "hand of friendship" in the local Awabakal language.
 Originally held at Civic Park and then moved to Newcastle foreshore in 2006 In 2017 the festival was moved to Wallsend Park.

+Newcastle Writers' Festival (NWF) is a literary festival established in 2013 by Newcastle Herald journalist Rosemarie Milsom, with over 70 writers participating over 38 sessions in the inaugural event.
+The following year, Newcastle Library collaborated to add a primary schools program, which has continued with the additional support of Create NSW, Catfish Foundation, and Cessnock City Council.
+The festival has grown to be one of the largest in Australia, and is a member of the Global Association of Literary Festivals.
+By its tenth anniversary, the festival had grown to span three days, hosting 90 events and including around 100 writers.
+As of March 2026, the University of Newcastle is a major partner of the festival, which is held over the last weekend in March.
+Milsom departed the role of director in May 2026, when she was appointed director of Adelaide Writers' Week.

 The Newcastle Jazz Festival is held across three days in August, and attracts performers and audiences from all over Australia.
-The first festival was held in September 1988 as part the NSW Bicentenital Festival of Music which was organised by the Newcastle Jazz Action Society.
+The first festival was held in September 1988 as part the NSW Bicentennial Festival of Music, which was organised by the Newcastle Jazz Action Society.
+As of 2026 it continues to be held.

-The Shoot Out 24 Hour Filmmaking Festival, first started in Newcastle in 1999.
-This is the film festival where film-makers come together in one place to make a short film in 24 hours.
-It is run annually in July.

 This Is Not Art is a national festival of new media and arts held in Newcastle each year over the October long weekend.
 Since its humble beginnings in 1998, it has become one of the leading arts festivals in Australia dedicated to the work and ideas of communities not included in other major Australian arts festivals.
-The umbrella program includes the independent festivals Electrofringe, the National Young Writers' Festival, Critical Animals, Sound Summit, Crack Theatre Festival and other projects that vary from year to year.
+In 2012 the umbrella program included the independent festivals Electrofringe, the National Young Writers' Festival, Critical Animals, Sound Summit, Crack Theatre Festival and other projects that vary from year to year.

+The Shoot Out 24-Hour Filmmaking Festival, also known simply as "The Shoot Out", had its inaugural event in Newcastle in 1999.
+At the annual festival, filmmakers came together in one place to make a short film in 24 hours.
+It ran annually in July for ten years.

-The Newcastle Entertainment Centre, located inside the Newcastle Showground is a popular venue for regular events including wrestling, concerts and monster truck shows.
+The Newcastle Entertainment Centre, located inside the Newcastle Showground, is a popular venue for regular events, including wrestling, concerts, and monster truck shows.